-The route infrastructure for road and railway transport causes CO_2 emissions far too large to ignore.
+Interim conclusion: The infrastructure of the road and railway transport systems causes CO_2 emissions that are far too large to ignore.
 Not taking into account the amounts of CO_2 caused by the construction and maintenance of this infrastructure leads to a distorted picture in the ecological assessment.
-The CO_2 footprint is higher for the more demanding tracks for high-speed trains and for tracks which require many bridges and tunnels because they lead through topographically challenging terrain.